Prophetic Music Stories Ch 2: The Song of a Left-Handed Songstress: How I Wove My Past and Pain into I Gave You Salvation

 As I reflect on these historical injustices, I resonate deeply with this persecution.
 I understand the misunderstanding and fear that often accompany being different, whether it be due to one's beliefs, practices, or simply the way one interacts with the world.
 My music serves as a conduit for healing, a way to honor those who suffered and to remind listeners of the importance of compassion and understanding.
 Through my lyrics, I weave together the threads of these tragic stories, illuminating the resilience of the human spirit in the face of adversity.
 Each note I play is infused with the energy of those who came before me, a reminder that we are all interconnected, and that the gift of sight I possess is not just for my own benefit, but a call to action to advocate for those who are still voiceless in our society today.

 In this journey of exploration and expression, I strive to create a bridge between the past and the present, using my unique abilities to foster a deeper understanding of the human experience.
-It is my hope that through my music, I can inspire others to look beyond the surface, to embrace their own individuality, and to recognize the beauty in our differences.
+It is my hope that through my music and books, I can inspire others to look beyond the surface, to embrace their own individuality, and to recognize the beauty in our differences.
 In doing so, we can collectively heal the wounds of history and pave the way for a more inclusive and compassionate future.

 The Witch Hunts: A Historical Reflection